T-SQL Window Functions

 But no, imagine that each cell in a spreadsheet has two little glass “Windows”, one in the ceiling of its cell and one in the floor.

-Then the occupant of cell C3 could look up at C2 and wave, or down at C4 and blow a raspberry.
+Then the occupant of cell C3 could look up at the occupant of C2 and wave, or down at C4 and blow a raspberry.

 Now instead of cells in a spreadsheet imagine cells in a database table.